saturneric/GpgFrontend-Manual/src/content/docs/advanced/key-package.md

 ![](https://image.cdn.bktus.com/i/2024/06/15/a086df66-bdac-74fb-9a2c-35cddd224564.webp)

 - **Initiate Import**: Open the key management tool on the target device and click on the "Import Key" button.
 - **Select KeyPackage Option**: As shown in the image, from the dropdown menu, select the "Key Package" option.
 This indicates that you will be importing a KeyPackage.
 - **Select KeyPackage File**: A file selection dialog will appear.
 First, choose the `.gpgpack` file that you transferred.
 This file contains the packaged keys.
 - **Select Key File**: After selecting the `.gpgpack` file, another file selection dialog will prompt you to choose the corresponding key file.
 This key file is used to decrypt the KeyPackage.

-- **Import Keys**: Once both files are selected, the key management tool will automatically import the keys contained within the KeyPackage.
-You will be prompted to enter the passphrase that was set during the creation of the KeyPackage to complete the import process.
+- **Enter PIN**: You will be prompted for the PIN that was set during KeyPackage creation.
+- **Import**: Once the correct PIN is entered, your keys will be imported.

 By following these steps, you can securely import your cryptographic keys from the KeyPackage into the key management tool on the target device.

+## Compatibility Notice

+- KeyPackages created with v2.1.9 or later are not compatible with previous versions.
+Attempting to import a v2.1.9 KeyPackage into an older GpgFrontend release will fail.
+- Legacy KeyPackages: If you need to migrate old KeyPackages, do so before upgrading, or export and repackage your keys after upgrading to v2.1.9.

+## Security Notice

+- KeyPackage encryption is now much stronger, using modern, authenticated cryptography and a PIN-protected key hierarchy.
+- Both the `.gpgpack` file and its `.key` file are required for import, in addition to your PIN.
+- Always delete KeyPackage files and key files from all devices and intermediaries after transfer is complete.

 ## Best Practices

-- Always ensure that you are transferring key data over a secure channel.
+- Always transfer key data via secure, encrypted channels.
-- Keep the passphrase strong and confidential.
-- Delete the KeyPackage files from all devices and any intermediaries (like email servers or cloud storage) after the transfer is complete to prevent unauthorized access.
+- Choose a strong, unique PIN and do not share it.
+- Delete all KeyPackage and key files after successful import, including any backup or email attachments.